timeatlas-dev/timeatlas/README.md

 =========

 **timeatlas** is an open source library for sensor data analysis and more.
-It aims at providing a comprehensive interface for time series analysis, prediction, as well as anomaly detections.
+It aims at providing a comprehensive API for time series analysis, prediction, as well as anomaly detections.